Rayrnond/LevityMC-Cosmetics/src/main/resources/wiki.md

 | **NOTE**                                                                                       |                                 |                                                                                                  |
 | Some placeholders support ending with `_spaced` which adds one space if the cosmetic is valid. | $<playername> to $ <playername> |                                                                                                  |

+Here is an example placeholder setup I used for testing crowns, titles, and tab colors, for tablist, using placeholderapi.
+`%levitycosmetics_crown_spaced%%levitycosmetics_titlepaint_spaced%%levitycosmetics_tabcolor%`

+For chat, the plugin will automatically override chat messages with their chatcolor.

 ### Crates